michaelthorne/front-end-code-guide/README.md

 <!doctype html>
 ```

-> Including the DOCTYPE in a document ensures that the browser makes a best-effort attempt at following the relevant specifications. – [W3C](http://www.w3.org/TR/html5/syntax.html#the-doctype)
+> Including the doctype in a document ensures that the browser makes a best-effort attempt at following the relevant specifications. – [W3C](http://www.w3.org/TR/html5/syntax.html#the-doctype)

 <a name="html-language"></a>
 ### 2.3 Language